-Who’s ready for some healthy spiced blueberry crumb bars?!
+Who’s ready for some healthy blueberry crumb bars?!

-My adult self loves these things but I probably wouldn’t have liked it as a kid because I didn’t eat much fruit or anything similar to fruit preserves.
-No PB&J, no jam on toast, NADA.
-I think the only fruit I ate was canned peaches and strawberries dipped in sugar.
+My adult self loves these things but I probably wouldn’t have liked it as a kid because I didn’t eat much fruit or anything similar to fruit preserves… No PB&J, no jam on toast, NADA.
+I think the only fruit I ate when I was a kid was canned peaches and strawberries dipped in sugar.
 Goodness gracious I was pathetic.

 But thankfully throughout my teenage years I learned that fruit wasn’t so scary after all, and berries are easily one of my favorite foods now.

-AND you can make healthy desserts like these blueberry crumb bars, impressing all of your friends and family with this better-for-you alternative to the sugar loaded dessert bars you often come across at cookouts and parties.
+And you can make healthy desserts like these blueberry bars, impressing all of your friends and family with this better-for-you alternative that will surely pass as the “real” thing.

 Nothing wrong with a little sugar, but there are definitely ways to make those traditional desserts healthier.